AvolitesLtd/TitanManual/docs/cue-lists/creating-a-cue-list.md

     procedure above; this does not affect any cues already stored in the cue list.

--   To add more cues to the end of the existing cues press \[Append cue\].
+-   To add more cues to the end of the existing cues press <Keys.SoftKey>Append cue</Keys.SoftKey>.

 -   To edit an existing cue, press <Keys.SoftKey>Cue Number=</Keys.SoftKey> and type the cue number to edit.
 Make the changes then press <Keys.SoftKey>Update Cue x</Keys.SoftKey>.